-As a result of economic conditions caused by the response to COVID-19, we performed a quantitative assessment of our tradenames at March 31, 2020.
-Based on the quantitative assessment conducted at March 31, 2020, we recorded an impairment for certain of our tradenames of \$1.1 million during the quarter ended March 31, 2020 as the carrying amount of these tradenames exceeded the fair value.
+As a result of economic conditions caused by the response to COVID-19, we performed a quantitative assessment of our tradenames at March 31, 2020 and we recorded an impairment for certain of our tradenames of \$1.1 million during the quarter ended March 31, 2020 as the carrying amount of these tradenames exceeded the fair value.
 In determining the fair value of the tradenames, we used the relief from royalty method whereby we determine the fair value of the assets by discounting the cash flows that represent a savings over having to pay a royalty fee for use of the tradenames.
 The discounted cash flow valuation uses projections of future cash flows and includes assumptions concerning future operating performance and economic conditions that may differ from actual future cash flows and the determination and application of an appropriate royalty rate and discount rate.
+During the three months ended June 30, 2020, we did not identify any new factors or events that would trigger us to perform an additional interim assessment of our tradenames.
+We will perform our annual intangible assets impairment test as of August 31, 2020.